rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/31_account-management/311_managing-projects.md

 ## Transfer Project Ownership

-The project owner can transfer ownership to another member.
-This solves the issue of restricted modification rights if the original owner leaves the company or is unavailable.
+The project or organization owner can transfer the project ownership to another member.
+This solves the issue of restricted modification rights if the original owner leaves the company or becomes unavailable.

 {{% notice info %}}
 Users need to be directly added to the project to transfer ownership; joining through a user group prevents ownership transfer.